 This volunteer would work closely with BCCLA Caseworker Alyssa Stryker, in corresponding with members of the public on civil liberties violations.
-This application is open until May 5, 2013
+We are not accepting casework volunteers in 2014 or 2015.

 We offer internships for law students.
 Interns work in all of our program areas and engage in public policy advocacy by assisting us in litigation, public education, research and media.
-This year, we will be hosting two to three student fellows to work full-time (40 hours a week) on cutting-edge legal issues, including advocating for greater police accountability, protecting privacy rights, and national security issues.
-We are now accepting applications for internships for summer 2013.
+This year, we will be hosting student fellows to work full-time (40 hours a week) on cutting-edge legal issues, including advocating for greater police accountability, protecting privacy rights, and national security issues.

 Across Canada, lawyers provide pro bono services, representing the Association in various courts.
 Without these services, a great deal of what has been accomplished by the BCCLA would never have happened.
 If you are interested in providing pro bono services, please fill out this form.